-Regular Record DateClose of business on the business day preceding the interest unsubordinated public external indebtedness of Mexico for which the full faith and credit of Mexico is pledged.
+Status The notes will constitute direct, general, unconditional and unsubordinated public external indebtedness of Mexico for which the full faith and credit of Mexico is pledged.
 The notes rank and will rank without any preference among themselves and equally with all other unsubordinated public external indebtedness of Mexico.
-It is understood that this provision shall not be construed so as to require Mexico to make payments under the notes ratably with payments being made under any other public external indebtedness.
+It is understood that this provision shall not be construed so as to require Mexico to make payments under the construed so as to require Mexico to make payments under the notes ratably with payments being made under any other public external indebtedness.